StephenAraka/weather-app-2/README.md

 - **Error Handling**: Graceful error messages for network issues or invalid inputs.
 - **Accessibility**: Adhering to WCAG guidelines for text contrast and touch targets.
 - **Scalability**: Modular architecture allows easy addition of new features.
+- **More CI/CD**: Integrating project with CI/CD tools such as GitHub Actions in addition to EAS build.

 #### 4. Challenges & Learnings: